Bikeman868/UrlRewrite.Net/README.md

 * `to` specifies the scope of where to update the request.
 See the description of the `scope` attribute of the `<condition>` element above for a full definition.
 For this attribute you can not specify any of the Original.. scopes (you can't change the request that was received) and you can't change the values of server variables.
-* 'toIndex' specified the index where this is applicable.
+* `toIndex` specified the index where this is applicable.
 For example you can overwrite a specific element in the request path without having to be concerned with the rest of the path, or modify a specific parameter in the query string leaving all other query string parameters untouched.
 * `from` specifies the scope to get the new value from.